LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

 Now that we've begun building a model, it's a good time to remind ourselves that models are not designed to be data storage containers.
 Rather, models are meant to shape the data stored in another location into objects that can be used in our application.
-As we work our way into learning about database usage and service calls, however, we'll use a model to store some data temporarily.
+As we work our way into learning about database usage and service calls, however, we'll use a Java class to store some data temporarily.

 Create a new package called ``data`` and add a class ``EventData``.
 Whereas ``Event`` is responsible for organizing user-inputted information into a Java object, ``EventData`` is responsible for maintaining those objects once they